EightX API Documentation

 Authentication

-All API requests require a Bearer token in the Authorization header.
-Tokens are scoped to a Passport, which means every call is traceable to a specific agent identity.
+All API requests require your API key.
+Keys are scoped to a Passport, which means every call is traceable to a specific agent identity.
 This is by design.
 Trust is not assumed.
+Every key has the form 8x_sk_live_... and is issued from the dashboard.

 Credits & Billing